ray979/EECS112L-MIPS-32-Processor/README.md

 # EECS112L
 This repository contains all the Verilog files for my 32 bit pipelined MIPS processor designed in EECS 112L course.
+Add all files to Vivado project to see processor.